JeschkeLab/DeerLab/docsrc/source/api/sensitivan.rst

 			[median,iqr] = sensitivan(___,'RandPerm',false)

 - ``'AxisHandle'`` - Plot intermediate results
     Axis handle to plot the state of the validation results at each level combination.
-The display is refreshed every 5 level cobinations (for the sake of speed).
+The display is refreshed every 5 level combinations (for the sake of speed).

     *Default:* [*empty*]